 - A second-degree indictable offense can result in between five and ten years in prison and up to a $150,000 fine.

 - A first-degree indictable offense can result in between ten and thirty years in prison and up to a $200,000 fine.

 Criminal Charges Can Be Beaten

 There’s no such thing as an airtight criminal case.
 All that your Freehold criminal attorney needs to do is identify the weak point in the prosecution’s case and introduce reasonable doubt.

 While people are often tempted to represent themselves if the offense is minor, this is never something that you should seriously consider.
 When it comes to court, you’ll be treated as if you’re an experienced defense lawyer, and the prosecution likely won’t even bother making a plea bargain.

 By working with an experienced attorney, you’ll have the advantage of pursuing a complete dismissal or acquittal of your charges.
 When you have a lawyer from our firm on your side, this becomes the goal—a plea bargain goes from being something to hope for to being a last resort only.

 Connect with a Freehold Criminal Lawyer

-Clark & Clark, LLC has the knowledge and practical experience you want on your side when you need to clear your name of criminal charges.
+Clark, Clark & Noonan, LLC., LLC has the knowledge and practical experience you want on your side when you need to clear your name of criminal charges.
 Whether you’re fighting a DWI, a theft charge, or anything else, we can provide the powerful defense you need.